DPotoyan/Chem324/content/Lec1-1.md

 ## Applications of black Body radiation

 The black body is used as a standard with which the absorption of real bodies is compared.
-Ton a good approximations stars radiate like blackbody radiators.
+To a good approximation, stars radiate like blackbody radiators.
 Thus we can use blackbody radiation as a model to infer the temperature of the stars from their colors!

 ![](./images/lec1_planets.jpg)